TommyBagan/isomorphic/README.md

 ### Datapack developers can use the item names for custom crafting recipes.
 Mojang have yet to enhance the game so recipes can match against a item-component predicate, or introduce completely data-driven items.
 Until that is done, it is difficult to have a custom item used as a recipe ingredient, without removing a pre-existing item.
 However with Isomorphic, datapack developers can freely use any of the freed `minecraft:...` item ids for their own custom items, and use those items as recipe ingredients without concern.

-*Here's an example, you can see the item is the Cat Music Disc and behaves as so, but is actually the base item minecraft:music_disc_5 under the hood.*
+*Here's an example, you can see the item is the Cat Music Disc and behaves as so, but is actually the base item minecraft:music_disc_5 under the hood:*

 ![image](https://github.com/user-attachments/assets/90a63b52-b609-4ac3-89c4-938908657cc5)